Search This Blog

 • Print settings: Same as Bambu Lab PETG-HF.

 • Print Result: Very Good.
-No stringing, no blobs.
+No stringing, no blobs, tidy seams.

 • Surface: Gloss.